 - Reading material for labs will be uploaded to Canvas approximately one week prior to the lab.

 - Pre-lab assignments will be required for each lab and must be turned in by 4 pm on Tuesday preceding the lab (in the box of Marie Gosselin in the Chemistry Office / Olin 202).
 Pre-labs may be completed on carbon-copy sheets or on loose paper.

 - Post-lab reports will be due at the beginning of lab one week following the period when the lab was performed.
 The report for each experiment must be typewritten.
 Excluding the data, calculations, and graphs, the report should be a maximum of two single-spaced pages in length.
 Further details will be given on the first day of lab.
 The report shall include:

 - Title of the experiment

 - Your name and lab section

 - Date of experiment and due date

 - Introduction (statement of the problem and any applicable chemical equations)

 - Observations and data (carbon copy of in-class notes and observations must be included)

 - Calculations

 - Results

 - Discussion and graphs

 - Conclusions

 - Post-lab questions and exercises

-Late reports will be penalized 30% if delivered to the GTA by Wednesday following the report due date (i.e. within one week), 60% if delivered Thursday or later the week following the report due date (more than one week).
-Reports will not be accepted if delivered more than two weeks after report due date.
+Late reports will be penalized 30% if delivered to the GTA by Monday following the report due date, 60% if delivered Thursday the week following the report due date.
+Reports will not be accepted if delivered more a week after report due date.